6 min read

 And class begins

-I didn't want my hobby to end here, so I did some research and everyone on woodworking subreddits pointed to classes at Portland Community College as a way to greatly level up your skills.
+I didn't want my hobby to end here, so I did some research and everyone on woodworking subreddits pointed to classes at Portland Community College as the best way to up your skills.

 I started my Woodworking 101 class this week and it's been everything I ever dreamed of.
 I hoped the class would introduce me to more complex tools and teach me how to mill my own lumber but the class is even better, as we get to use planers and jointers but we also work in a production shop that's been around for decades.

-Our big semester-long project is building a step stool which sounds pretty simple, but after seeing a finished example, I can tell it will require learning all sorts of furniture building techniques and we'll get to mill our own hardwood to create it.
-We've already learned how to calibrate our tools and the pieces we work on to within thousandths of an inch, which is a crazy level of accuracy required for fine furniture.
+Our big semester-long project is building a step stool which sounds pretty simple, but after seeing a finished example, I can tell it will require learning all sorts of high-end techniques and we'll get to mill our own hardwood to create it.
+We're learning how to calibrate our tools and techniques for fine furniture building, which is at a level of precision I’ve never tried before.

 Time to make some sawdust

-I really love learning new things and woodworking has an endless set of techniques to try out and someday master.
+I really love learning new things and woodworking has an endless set of techniques to learn and someday master.
 I can't wait to finish this class and keep going.
-I have big plans for all sorts of custom builds destined for my current home.
-And I can already tell that fixing and building small projects around the house is going to be so much easier now that I've got a shop full of tools and time spent learning how to do things correctly.
+I have big plans for all sorts of custom builds destined for my house in the near future.
+And I can already tell that fixing and building things around the house is going to be so much easier now that I've got a shop full of tools and I've already started learning how to do things correctly.

 Subscribe to get new posts in your inbox